-- Start taking your child to the dentist when their first tooth becomes visible or when they reach 12 months of age — whichever comes first.
+- Start taking your child to the dentist 6 months after their first tooth appears or when they reach 12 months of age — whichever comes first.

-- Feed your child a balanced diet from the five major food groups — vegetables, fruit, grains, meat and dairy food.
+- Feed your child a balanced diet from the 5 major food groups — vegetables, fruit, grains, meat and dairy food.
 Limit snack foods that are high in sugar.

 - Encourage your child to drink water when they are thirsty and limit fruit juice and soft drinks to special occasions.

 Start teaching your child healthy dental habits when they are very young.
 It may prevent dental problems in the future.